juliendelort/social-textarea/README.md

 ## Usage/Examples

-Import the main component and the styles on your pabe
+Import the main component and the styles on your page

 ```js
 import { SocialTextArea } from 'social-textarea';